timriley/my-site/source/articles/2020-06-08-rubyists-we-must-do-better.article.md

 Bozhidar eventually [locked the issue][rubocop-issue-locked], but as RuboCop lead, he’s yet to make any statement about the behaviour of some of those who spoke in “support” of him (I’m sure he has a lot going on, and I’ve reached out to him about this privately).

+**Update:** Bozhidar [has now published his thoughts on the matter][bbatsov-post], and I’m grateful for his conscientious leadership here.

-In the meantime, let me speak this, as one representative of the Ruby community: **There is no place for this vitriol here.
+As for me, let me also speak this, as one representative of the Ruby community: **There is no place for this vitriol here.
 This behaviour is NOT welcome in ANY form.**

 There are many ills that plague the world right now, and whether or not you think software naming changes have a role to play in improving things — I do — it should at least be clear that one easy way to make a better world is to bring our best selves into every situation.
 And if you feel you can’t do this, consider just [giving it five minutes][jason-fried-five-minutes].